HewlettPackard/Mithril/POC/README.md

 5. `export HUB=localhost:5000`
 6. `export BUILD_WITH_CONTAINER=0`
 7. `make push`

+Note: steps 2 and 3 can be also be done with istio branches `release-1.11` and `master` using the corresponding patches `poc.1.11.patch` and `poc-patchset-master.patch`.

 This will create the docker images with the tag `my-build`, and push them to the local docker registry (`localhost:5000`).